 Charles facilitates complex urban change and visioning processes and undertakes tailored research often creating his own projects.
-These include the ‘Creative City Index’ in collaboration with Bilbao. ‘and developed with colleague Jonathan Hyams.
+These include the Urban Psyche test developed with Chris Murray and the ‘Creative City Index’ in collaboration with Bilbao and developed with Jonathan Hyams.
 It is a strategic tool that measures, evaluates and assesses the innovative eco-system of a city and its capacity to adapt to radical global shifts and adjustments.
 So far 23 cities have taken part from Helsinki to Adelaide, Krakow toTaipei, Mannheim and Plymouth.

 His latest major project is the picture driven ‘The Civic City in a Nomadic World’.
 It brings together his work over the last decade including the concept of ‘civic urbanity’, the ‘creative bureaucracy’ and ‘the management of fragility’.
 Publication date late 2017.